Natural Language Processing and its working

 ✔ Word segmentation (divide large text into distinct units)

 ✔ Part of Speech Tagging ( identifying part of speech of every word)

 ✔ Parsing (does grammar analysis of sentence)

 ✔ Sentence Breaking (marking sentence boundaries for large text)

 ✔ Stemming (finding root form of word forms)

 2. Semantic Analysis

-The meaning conveyed by text is called the Semantics and analysis of semantics is the most tough aspect of Natural Language Processing as it involves emotions and more intangible feelings and expressions.
-It’s this part that is yet to be resolved fully in-spite of breakthrough technologies and advanced computer algorithms being applied in NLP to understand the meaning and interpretation of words and how sentences are structured.
+The meaning conveyed by text is called the Semantics and analysis of semantics is the toughest aspect of Natural Language Processing as it involves emotions and more intangible feelings and expressions.
+It’s this part that is yet to be resolved fully in spite of breakthrough technologies and advanced computer algorithms being applied in NLP to understand the meaning and interpretation of words and how sentences are structured.

 • Semantic analysis techniques include

 ✔ Named entity recognition (NER): Identifies and categorizes words into preset groups like names of people and names of places etc.